byTansh/Java/README.md

 # Java
-Activities in Java using Programming Logic and Object Orientation
+Basic activities in Java using Programming Logic and Object Orientation